 As discussed above, termites are attracted to moist and warm areas near food and water sources.
 These termite-repellent mulches do not provide the ideal environment for the termites to thrive.

-Termite-resistant mulches do not contain cellulose and moisture, and the occurrence of the natural chemicals keeps termites away.
+Termite-resistant mulches do not contain cellulose and moisture, and the occurrence of natural chemicals keeps termites away.
 So, using these mulches will keep your home safe from a termite infestation.